 Barclay: Just shy.
 Sounds like nothing serious, doesn't it?
 You can't know.

-In the episode Parallels, the Enterprise from a universe in which the Borg have completely taken over the Alpha quadrant, contact the D to BEG them not to send them back.
-When they are refused, they choose to attack the Enterprise D of our universe.
+- In the episode "Parallels," the Enterprise from a universe in which the Borg have completely taken over the Alpha Quadrant, contact the Enterprise-D to BEG them not to send them back.
+When they are refused, they choose to attack the Enterprise-D of the prime universe.
 They know that this alone would destroy them by overloading their weapons, but even this is preferable to returning to that hell.
 We are so used to seeing the Enterprise fighting with determination and conviction.
 To see the crew we know and love, all of them, even Riker, driven to the point of desperation and suicide by the Borg, is probably the hardest scene in the episode, if not the entire series in general.

-The last lines of the series.
-Picard, having just finished a game of Timey-Wimey Ball tennis with Q, comes to the weekly poker game and is invited to play.
-He sits down, looks at his friends, and this exchange:
+- The last lines of the series.
+Picard, having just finished a game of Timey-Wimey Ball tennis with Q, comes to the weekly poker game for the very first time.
+He sits down, tells them that he was actually quite the shark in his day...then pauses, puts the deck down, and looks around at his friends: